 Day 3: Today the forest opens up for chimpanzee tracking.
 Kibale Forest is reputable of having the greatest variety and highest concentration of primates in East Africa.
 Enjoy a guided nature walk in this tropical rainforest.
 After lunch travel to the Bigodi Swamp.
 The Bigodi Swamp Walk is an initiative of the local community and is known for its rich diversity of birds and primates.

 Day 4: After breakfast travel to Queen Elizabeth National Park while passing the region of the Crater Lakes.
 Have lunch and relax at the pool before going on a game drive in search of warthogs, buffalo, waterbucks, and elephants.
-Dinner and overnight accommodations will be at Mweya Safari Lodge.
+Dinner and overnight accommodations will be at the Ihamba Lodge.

 Day 5: The day begins early for a morning game drive in Queen Elizabeth National Park.
 Search for lions, elephants, and buffalos in their natural habitat before returning for lunch.
 In the afternoon take the opportunity to relax on a luxury boat cruise along the Kazinga Channel, a natural channel between Lake Edward and Lake George.
 Abundant birdlife, elephants, buffalos, and hippos make their homes here.

 Day 6: After breakfast head south, passing the southern sector of the Queen Elizabeth National Park.
 This part is called Ishasha and is famous for tree-climbing lions.
 After a short game drive, continue to Bwindi National Park, home of the endangered mountain gorillas.

 Day 7: Gorilla tracking–a meeting with the gentle giants of Bwindi National Park!
 Expect to walk in steep and muddy conditions, sometimes with rain overhead, before encountering any gorillas.
 Those who prefer not to participate in the gorilla tracking can go for a guided forest walk or explore the surroundings.